nteshxx/uierc/README.md

   The Underwater images have low quality which makes it a difficult process to analyze the images.
 Here we propose Image Enhancement and Image Restoration process for increasing the quality of Underwater Images.
-Clahe, Reyleigh distribution, DCP and MIP,RGHS,ULAP methods are used in this project.

-### IMAGE ENHANCEMENT

-### IMAGE RESTORATION

 ### REEF CLASSIFICATION